randyrossi/bmc64/docs/NETWORKING.md

 Wi-Fi requires a Raspberry Pi model with onboard WLAN and the required Wi-Fi firmware on the SD card.

+> [!WARNING]
+> Typing in the SSID and password in the fields in the BMC64 menu currently **ONLY** support letters and numbers.
+If you have special characters in your Wi-Fi SSID or password you need to enter them manually into `wpa_supplicant.conf`, see below.

 ### Configure from the menu

 1. Open `Network` and set `Network Device` to `WiFi`.